Last Updated on February 24, 2021 by Editor

 Across Route 9 and a few hundred yards up the road from Sunnyside (Washington Irving’s home), rooms in the main building of this beautifully landscaped complex have been updated in a handsome grey palette.

 Twelve-foot ceilings, hardwood floors, four-poster beds, and renovated bathrooms add to the deluxe experience.
 Book one of the coveted four corner rooms, which are a bit larger and allow balcony access through French doors.
-From your perch, you get unobstructed views of the Mario Cuomo Bridge (formerly Tappan Zee), and Manhattan in the distance.
-Rooms in the main building from$135 per night, in the King Mansion from $199 per night.
+From your perch, you get unobstructed views of the Mario Cuomo Bridge and Manhattan in the distance.

 STAY: Castle Hotel and Spa

-If you wish to splurge on overnight accommodations, revel in the refined luxury of The Castle Hotel.
-With its stone tower and cool hewn granite walls offset by cozy brocade furniture and dark wood beams, you half expect King Arthur to saunter through the door.
-Rates start at $309.
+If you wish to splurge on overnight accommodations, revel in the refined luxury of The Castle Hotel and Spa.
+With its stone tower and granite walls offset by cozy brocade furniture and dark wood beams, you half expect King Arthur to saunter through the door.